Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006

 Hadar's Clay White Satin, Champagne Bronze

-Part One: Using Ordinary Household Items to Texture Metal Clay
+Part I: Using Ordinary Household Items to Texture Metal Clay

 Once you start working with metal clay, you learn to look at even the most mundane objects—indoors or out, from your backyard to your refrigerator—as a potential metal clay texture!
 Use your imagination and you can find a nearly endless variety of textures for metal clay just sitting around your kitchen, bathroom, office, or garage.

 Polymer clay artist Natalia García De Leaniz has a wonderful free online class called "Textures Everywhere!" that used to be on Donna Kato's wonderful CraftArtEdu site (that, sadly, closed in 2017) but is still available in the archived classes on Vimeo.
 Natalia shares many creative ideas for using ordinary household items to create textures.
 Although the class is geared toward polymer clay, most of her tips apply equally to metal clay.